← Back to Learn Hub

 About the Author

 Jesse Meria builds AI-powered tools for creators.
-He runs a cafe in northern Michigan where he uses AI-generated music to set the vibe — which led him to build HookGenius for Suno creators and Puana, a curated AI music library for businesses.
+He runs a cafe where he uses AI-generated music to set the vibe — which led him to build HookGenius for Suno creators and Puana, a curated AI music library for businesses.

 Jesse also builds Composed, an AI daily planner, and Puana, AI-curated music for businesses.